About OCHA South Sudan

 OCHA also works closely with the Government of South Sudan’s Relief and Rehabilitation Commission, to boost humanitarian coordination and policy capacity at state and central level.

-At present, OCHA is focus on responding to the current humanitarian crisis in South Sudan by:
+At present, OCHA is focused on responding to the current humanitarian crisis by:

 • Strengthening strategic coordination in Juba among the main stakeholders including the Government, donors, UN agencies, non-governmental and international organizations, in order to better respond to the humanitarian crisis.

 • Strengthening operational coordination at the cluster and state levels to optimize the humanitarian response to people in need.

 • Improving humanitarian access and space through monitoring and advocacy efforts informed by access incident data and best practices.